lattejed/LJSelectionView/README.md

 All included classes are configurable for common options and are easy to subclass or modify if they don't do exactly what you're looking for.

 ## Usage
 Copy the four files: `LJSelectionViewController.m`, `LJSelectionView.m`, `LJSelectionItemView.m` and `LJSelectionRectView.m` and their headers to your project.
-Make sure all outlets are hooked up in IB or in code and you should be good to go.
+Recreate the view hierarchy and make sure all outlets are hooked up in IB (you can check the demo to see how it's setup).
+It is possible to setup the view hierarchy without IB you just have to make sure the right connections are made.

 ## License
 An MIT license is included in the root directory of this repo.